mld2443/change/README.md

 I like the cut of your jib, hypothetical reader.
 It's true there's work yet to turn an intractable solution into something usable, daresay even tractable.

 First, we can formalize those polynomials given above.
-Each denomination in our hypothetical currency was expressed as a sum of powers of $x$ up to the amount to give change for.
+Each denomination in our hypothetical currency was expressed as a sum of powers of $x$ up to the amount we wanted to give change for.
 To give change for any possible amount, we can create infinite versions of the sums (called [series](https://en.wikipedia.org/wiki/Series_(mathematics))) of the form

 $$\sum_{i=0}^{\infty} x^{id} = 1 + x^d + x^{2d} + x^{3d} + ...$$